-Is it hard to live away from home?
-What helps?
+Was it hard to live away from home?
+What helped?

-Kim Hebron, an administrative assistant in the deans’ office, is my GS mother.
-Being a boarder means that I often do not see my family, but she helps me feel less homesick.
-She is always there to give me warm hugs and kind words.
-She has truly helped to bring out the better me.
+Kim Hebron, an administrative assistant in the deans’ office, acted as my GS mother.
+Being a boarder meant that I did not see my family often, but she helped me feel less homesick.
+She was always there to give me warm hugs and kind words.
+She truly helped to bring out the better me.

-Living in a dorm is also an amazing experience.
+Living in a dorm was also an amazing experience.
 It is as if your best friends become your siblings because you live with them and see them constantly.

-What have you learned from being an athlete?
+What did you learn from being an athlete?

 Playing three sports, I learned that it is more about the team than about me as an individual.
-It is amazing to make ten shots in basketball, but it is more important that the team wins the game.
+It was amazing to make ten shots in basketball, but it was more important that the team won the game.

 More about JoceLynn:

-An IB Diploma candidate, JoceLynn is a member of the Student Activities Board, UMOJA (a club that shares the culture and heritage of descendants from Africa with the George School community), Women of Color, and LASO (Latin American Student Organization).
-She is also an Admission tour guide and a three-sport athlete: volleyball, basketball, and softball.
+In addition to being an IB Diploma candidate, JoceLynn was a member of the Student Activities Board, UMOJA (a club that shares the culture and heritage of descendants from Africa with the George School community), Women of Color, and LASO (Latin American Student Organization).
+She was also an Admission tour guide and a three-sport athlete: volleyball, basketball, and softball.